ahonarmand-da/Bike-Purchase/README.md

 Here are five potential questions you could explore using the Bike Purchase dataset:

 1. What is the relationship between income and the likelihood of purchasing a bike?
+Answer: The chart shows that males who are willing to buy bikes are more than counterpart females, but there isn't a huge difference between the number of males and females who tend to buy bikes.
+Also, when we combine the gender and their annual income, the chart shows that males with higher income are more likely to buy bikes.
+Also, males with higher income buy more bikes than females.
 2. How does marital status impact the likelihood of purchasing a bike?
+Answer:
 3. What is the relationship between the number of cars owned and the likelihood of purchasing a bike?
 4. How does the distance of one's commute relate to the likelihood of purchasing a bike?
 5. What is the relationship between education level and the likelihood of purchasing a bike?